NumericalEarth.jl

 NumericalEarth implements a framework for coupling prescribed or prognostic representations of the ocean, sea ice, and atmosphere state.
 Fluxes of heat, momentum, and freshwater are computed across the interfaces of its component models according to either Monin–Obukhov similarity theory, or coefficient-based "bulk formula".
 NumericalEarth builds off Oceananigans, which provides tools for gridded finite-volume computations on CPUs and GPUs and building ocean-flavored fluid dynamics simulations.
 ClimaSeaIce, which provides software for both stand-alone and coupled sea ice simulations, is also built with Oceananigans.

-NumericalEarth's core abstraction is EarthSystemModel, which encapsulates the ocean, sea ice, and atmosphere state, and interfacial flux parameterizations.
-NumericalEarth also implements ocean_simulation, a utility for building realistic, hydrostatic ocean simulations with Oceananigans ensuring compatibility with EarthSystemModel.
+NumericalEarth's core abstraction is EarthSystemModel, which encapsulates the ocean, sea ice, atmosphere, and their interfacial flux parameterizations.
+The package also provides ocean_simulation and sea_ice_simulation, utilities for building component simulations that can be run standalone or coupled through EarthSystemModel.

-NumericalEarth is written in Julia by the Climate Modeling Alliance and heroic external collaborators.
+NumericalEarth is written in Julia.
+The effort started by the Climate Modeling Alliance and heroic external collaborators and evolved into a community effort.

 Installation